united-manufacturing-hub/benthos-umh/README.md

 #### Authentication and Security

-In benthos-umh, security and authentication are designed to be as robust as possible while maintaining flexibility.
-The software automates the process of selecting the highest level of security offered by an OPC-UA server for the selected Authentication Method, but the user can specify their own Security Policy / Security Mode if they want (see further below at Configuration options)
+In benthos-umh, we design security and authentication to be as robust as possible while maintaining flexibility.
+The software automates the process of selecting the highest level of security offered by an OPC-UA server for the selected Authentication Method, but the user can specify their own Security Policy / Security Mode if they want (see below at Configuration options)

 ##### Supported Authentication Methods